wavemaker/docs/learn/how-tos-form/index.md

     console.log(“server response:”, $data);
     };

-- **success**: This event will be called after form is submitted and API returns a success response. _Example_:
+- **On success**: This event will be called after form is submitted and API returns a success response. _Script Example_:

     $scope.form1Success = function ($event, $isolateScope, $data) {
     //$isolateScope: $isolateScope of the form